 tl;dr

-Here’s an easy way to search and filter data in various CTI frameworks including; MITRE ATT&CK, MITRE CWE, MITRE CAPEC, MITRE ATLAS, DISARM, and more!
+Here is an easy way to search and filter data in various CTI frameworks including; MITRE ATT&CK, MITRE CWE, MITRE CAPEC, MITRE ATLAS, DISARM, and more!

 Overview